You’re using one of your three free stories.

 The key is knowing when you are in that high-risk group, due to your background or personal health history.
 This is important for the patient and the patient’s family.

-“If you have a mom, aunt, other family history of cancer, or if you have other risk factors, your physician can guide you through this questionnaire,” Dr. Beilis says.
+“If you have a mom, aunt other family history of cancer, or if you have other risk factors, your physician can guide you through this questionnaire,” Dr. Beilis said.
 “We want to identify these very young at-risk individuals when the person is curable.”

 Administered by a physician, the extensive questionnaire predicts a patient’s breast cancer risk with the assistance of AI, using information from other women that has been collected in a large data base.